tomcritchlow/tomcritchlow.github.io/_posts/2016-10-20-next-twitter.md

 Update 2: @willcritchlow posted a tweetstorm.
 [Start here](https://twitter.com/willcritchlow/status/789207443163217921).

 Update 3: What if Bezos stepped in to build something here?
 His deep technical talents coupled with his ruthless focus on the user could make this a success I think - and it would be an ideal complement to his acquisition of the Washington Post.
 Hmm.
 More to think about here.

+Update 4: Of course I'm not the first or only one to think about Bezos & Twitter.
+See [Mark Suster's tweet convo here](https://twitter.com/msuster/status/787370397083635712).